post-hero-img

 If you only have a few pages of items, basic filters might be enough for your site search.
 You don’t want to slow visitors down, you want it to be easier on the customer.

-If you have a large product catalog or content library, faceted navigation can be a gamechanger.
-With smart faceting, you can improve the user journey, teach your users about your website content and products and have higher conversion rates.
+If you have a large product catalog or content library, faceted navigation can be a game-changer.
+With smart faceting, you can improve the user journey, teach your users about your website content and products, and have higher conversion rates.

 Tips On How To Use Faceted Search:

 1. Keep your user in mind: When you implement faceted search, think about what your user is looking for and what facets they are interested in.
 You want to support them in finding what they want when they want it.
 To optimize your faceted search on an eCommerce site, you do not need to offer all options for a product.
-Respect your customer’s language and how relevant certain aspects of a product are too them.
+Respect your customer’s language and how relevant certain aspects of a product are to them.
 It’s essential to help them, not overwhelm them with options.
 A visitor who uses site search comes most likely with an intent to buy.
 You don’t want to confuse them with too elaborate facets.

 2. Use an appropriate number of facets: You want to have enough options of facets to narrow down the search results in a meaningful way.
 At the same time, you don’t want to overload the user with information and options, especially when the product is not bought on a regular basis and the customer is not very familiar with it.